Robert Shipboy MacAdam: Ulster Journal of Archaeology and later projects

 After the Ulster Gaelic Society ceased to operate in 1843, MacAdam employed the poet Aodh Mac Domhnaill (Hugh McDonnell, who worked with MacAdam in the Soho foundry) as a full-time scribe and collector of songs, folklore, and Irish-language manuscripts.
 MacAdam himself collected extensively on business trips throughout Ulster and north Leinster.
 He also found ready material among Irish-speaking immigrants to Belfast.
 He was to discover, for example, that Charlement Street (now buried under the Castle Court shopping centre) was inhabited exclusively by Irish-speaking basket-makers from Omeath.

 MacAdam was the prime mover in introducing a question on the knowledge of Irish in the 1851 Census.
 In 1852, he and his brother organised a major exhibition of for a conference of the British Association for the Advancement of Science held at the Belfast Museum of which, as a member of the Belfast Natural History and Philosophical Society he was a co-founder.
 It was to "enable strangers from other countries to judge for themselves the nature and extent of our ancient [Irish] civilisation".

 This led in turn to the Ulster Journal of Archaeology, an annual publication that MacAdam was to edit until the end of its first series in 1862.
 In his prospectus for the journal, MacAdam proposed broad multi-disciplinary vision of the subject.Archaeology, the science, par excellence, of "old things" like all other divisions of human knowledge, when rightly viewed, does not stand by itself but is continually coming into contact with other sciences........
 It is not history; it is not philology; not ethnology; but these and many other subjects are interwoven with it so closely, that the boundaries can hardly be defined....
 Every science may be said to have its archaeological province.....MacAdam concluded his editorial address in the first edition of the Ulster Journal of Archaeology by observing that "society in Ulster seems breaking up" with the "scattered the ruins of the ancient structure fast hurrying to decay".
-He likened the rapidity of change to one of the “dissolving views” of a magic lantern show, with steam and education transforming areas that “conquest and colonisation failed to effect in centuries”.
+He likened the rapidity of change to one of the dissolving views of a magic lantern show, with steam and education transforming areas that "conquest and colonisation failed to effect in centuries".
 In serial form, the journal published MacAdam's compilation of 600 proverbs in Irish.
-But many other projects to gather up, and to breath new life, into the "fragments" of the Gaelic past were never brought to fruition.
+But many other projects to gather up, and to breathe new life, into the "fragments" of the Gaelic past were never brought to fruition.

 An English–Irish dictionary, compiled with Mac Domhnaill, and which ran to more than 1,000 manuscript pages, was never published (and lay undisturbed in the Queen's University Library until 1996).
 Neither was his collection of 400 songs in Irish, or his proposed Irish language newspaper.
 MacAdam's work and contributions were nonetheless acknowledged by the Belfast Natural History and Philosophical Society, which he had attended from the age of 13: in 1888 the society elected him president.